What Can Modern OCR Do?

-Just a few years ago, OCR solutions had been working well enough for the Indo-European group of languages.
+Just a few years ago, Optical character recognition solutions had been working well enough for the Indo-European group of languages.
 Some typewritten texts in different languages were well recognized, solutions for other languages were still under development.
 For example, for English and Russian languages, there were solutions for handwritten texts, which can process texts written by calligraphic hand only.
 Moreover, the images have to be scanned or photocopied in high definition exactly in parallel with the camera.

 Even small changes in the slope of the surface, or in the writing style, sharply worsened quality of letters and words.